biopython/biopython.github.io/wiki/Phylo.md

 <img src="Phylo-apaf.png" title="Unrooted tree with colored nodes" alt="Unrooted tree with colored nodes" width="500" />

+Sadly the plot `draw_graphviz` draws is misleading, so we have deprecated this method.
+The branch lengths are ignored and the distances between nodes in the plot is arbitrary, per the graphviz layout engine.
+But it looks like a proper radial phylogeny at first glance, which could lead to a wrong interpretation of the data.
+It would be better for users to create radial plots with another library like ETE or DendroPy, or just use the simple rectangular plot produced by Phylo.draw.

 Prerequisites: In addition to NetworkX, you'll need a local installation of Graphviz, [Matplotlib](http://matplotlib.sourceforge.net/) and either [PyGraphviz](https://pygraphviz.github.io/) or